jesus-sayar/contributors_mapping/README.md

+# Contributors Mapping

+Contributors Mapping is a analytic and visualization web about Open Source projects.
+Using GitHub API and CartoDB scans open source projects, allowing you to discover where live the contributors and that world zones are more active.

 ## Installation

-Clone this project
+Clone this project and install its gems:

 ```bash
 git clone URL
 cd contributors_mapping
 bundle install
 ```
-Configure GitHub API

-You should configure github_client.rb initializer with your data.
+Configure the GitHub API client updating github_client.rb initializer with your data:

 ```ruby
 Github.configure do |c|